ash3798/Social-Network/README.md

 ```shell
 docker run --name postgres-db -p 5432:5432 -e POSTGRES_PASSWORD=<password> -d postgres
 ```
-> - here POSTGRES_PASSWORD is environment variable, this is the password for the "postgres" user created by default
+> - Here POSTGRES_PASSWORD is environment variable, this is the password for the "postgres" user created by default
-> - postgres is running on port 5432 inside container, port mapping is done here to allow access from outside the container also.
+> - Postgres is running on port 5432 inside container, port mapping is done here to allow access from outside the container also.

 3. Once container is up and running , you can use database visualizer tool like "DBeaver" to check if postgres is accessible.
 > - Hostname will be the IP of your machine ,  Port will same as mentioned in docker run command